ethanyanjiali/deep-vision/MobileNet/DATASET.md

+# Dataset

+PyTorch version of mobilenet is trained using ILSVRC2012, while Tensorflow version is trained using OpenImages V5

+## OpenImages V5

-# Large Scale Visual Recognition Challenge 2012 (ILSVRC2012)
+## Large Scale Visual Recognition Challenge 2012 (ILSVRC2012)
 ILSVRC2012 dataset is around 150G unpacked.
 Flatten dataset for PyTorch requires another 150G, and generate TFRecord for TensorFlow requires another 150G

 Create a directory to store the dataset under `imagenet-2012` directory.